-Rodger Martin’s latest volume of poetry, The Battlefield Guide, (Hobblebush Books: 2010) follows the selection of The Blue Moon Series, (Hobblebush Books: 2007) by Small Press Review as one of its bi-monthly picks of the year.
+Rodger Martin’s latest volume of poetry, For All The Tea in Zhongguo, (Hobblebush Books: 2019) is a collection of poems in two languages.
+Both poems by Martin which have been translated and published in China and poets from China which Martin has edited for publication in English.
+His earlier book, The Battlefield Guide, (Hobblebush Books: 2010) follows the selection of The Blue Moon Series, (Hobblebush Books: 2007) by Small Press Review as one of its bi-monthly picks of the year.
 He is a New Hampshire State Council on the Arts in Education roster artist and also a touring artist for the New England States Touring Foundation administered by the New England Foundation for the Arts (Creative Ground: type in “Rodger Martin” under find an artist).

-Most recently (2014) he received the first Bruce Kellner Monadnock Fellowship to pursue his writing.
+He is a seven-time recipient of a Bruce Kellner/Monadnock Fellowship to pursue his writing.
 He has also received an Appalachia award for poetry, a New Hampshire State Council on the Arts award for fiction, fellowships from The National Endowment for the Humanities to study T.S.
 Eliot and Thomas Hardy at Oxford University and John Milton at Duquesne University.
 His work has been published in literary journals and anthologies throughout the United States and China where he also wrote a series of essays on American poetry for The Yangtze River Journal.
 He and six colleagues, as part of The Monadnock Pastoral Poets, have been featured in a book On the Monadnock: New Pastoral Poetry (Beijing Drama Press: 2007).
 In 2012, he represented the United States as one of twelve poets participating in the City of Hangzhou’s literary festival on West Lake, China.
-In conjunction with the publication of Selection of New Chinese and American PAstoral Poets (Nanjing: 2015) he was invited to present a series of lectures about poets and poetry at both Shanghai University of International Business and Economics and Nanjing University.
+In conjunction with the publication of Selection of New Chinese and American Pastoral Poets (Nanjing: 2015) he was invited to present a series of lectures about poets and poetry at both Shanghai University of International Business and Economics and Nanjing University.

 He was managing editor of The Worcester Review for almost three decades.
 For six years he directed New Hampshire’s Poetry Foundation’s Poetry Out Loud Project.
 Currently he serves as an editor for Hobblebush Books’ Granite State Poetry Series.
 2013 marked the completion of a decade long project with Dr. B. Eugene McCarthy to adapt all twelve books of the epic poem Paradise Lost for dramatic reading.
 His critical work “The Colonization of Paradise: Milton’s Pandemonium and Montezuma’s Tenochtitlan” published in Comparative Literature Studies broke new ground in Milton studies.